mkapur/sab-2021-doc/_main.knit.md

 # Harvest projections and decision tables

-Previous stock assessments have been designated as Category 1 stock assessments.
+Previous sablefish stock assessments have been designated as Category 1 stock assessments.
 Thus, projections and decision tables are based on $P^*$=0.4 and the values of sigma adopted by the Pacific Fisheries Management Council for stock projections.
 The time series of multiplicative buffer fractions that are a function of $P^*$ and the time series of sigmas provide the multipliers on the overfishing limit, these values are all less than 1.
 The multipliers are combined with the 40-10 harvest control rule to calculate overfishing limits, acceptable biological catches, and annual catch limits.
-The total catches in 2019 and 2020 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, just below that Pacific Fisheries Management Council annual catch limits.
+The total catches in 2019 and 2020 were set at the Pacific Fisheries Management Council Groundfish Management Team requested values, just below that Pacific Fisheries Management Council annual catch limits for sablefish.
 The average 2017-2020 catches were used to distribute catches among the fisheries.
 All forecasts of catches are of total dead biomass, i.e., dead discard plus catch.}

 Current medium-term projections from the base model under the Pacific Fisheries Management Council 40-10 harvest control rule estimate that the stock will remain above the target stock size of 40% of the estimated unfished spawning biomass during the projection period.